nasa/trick/docs/documentation/install_guide/Install-Guide.md

 ### Java
 Trick needs the javac compiler included in the Java Development Kit (JDK).
 Trick will work with either the Oracle JDK or OpenJDK.

+### Troubleshooting
+If the Trick tests are passing, you can see *exactly* how we configure our test machines on Github's test integration platform, Github Actions.

+If logged into any github account on github.com, you can access the [Actions](https://github.com/nasa/trick/actions) tab on the Trick repo page.
+Go to [Trick-CI](https://github.com/nasa/trick/actions?query=workflow%3A%22Trick+CI%22), and click the latest passing run.
+Here you can access a log of our shell commands to configure each OS with dependencies and also the commands we use to install Trick.
+In fact, that is exactly where I go when I want to update the install guide! @spfennell

 **Installing both the Oracle JDK and OpenJDK may lead to problems and confusion.**

 # Operating Systems